-Five years ago, during a phone interview with Zoomer from his New York City apartment overlooking Central Park, Tony Bennett discussed his 90th birthday concert at Radio City Music Hall — where a group of famous friends, including Stevie Wonder and Lady Gaga, performed for and alongside him in his honour.
+Seven years ago, during a phone interview from his New York City apartment overlooking Central Park, Tony Bennett talked with me about his career, then-recent 90th birthday concert at Radio City Music Hall — where a group of famous friends, including Stevie Wonder and Lady Gaga, performed for and alongside him in his honour — and getting older.

 Love, Tony: Tony Bennett Talks Life, Art and Music